Dive Into a Timber Rafting Nature Break With Vildmark i Varmland

 “This is something which cannot be recreated on a second trip and that’s why we refer to the holiday as ‘a once in a lifetime experience’.”

 You spend a lot of time relaxing, watching the world go by, reading and talking.
-It’s just that you are in the wilderness and have to learn how to manoeuvre a one ton raft and deal with nature,” he says.
+It’s just that you are in the wilderness and have to learn how to maneuver a one-ton raft and deal with nature,” he says.

 “We were impressed that although we completed the holiday as a couple there were many families, with young children taking part in the same adventure,” says Gemma.

-It is also possible to arrange everything with booking and payment through any of the travel agents Vildmark cooperates with in Germany, Switzerland, Denmark, the Netherlands, Belgium, France, UK and the US.
-For example, Nature Travels in the UK and Greenloons in the US.
+Bookings for a timber rafting tour with Vildmark i Varmland can be made online or by filling out a booking request, or by email/phone.
+It is also possible to arrange everything with booking and payment through any of the travel agents Vildmark cooperates with in Germany, Switzerland, Denmark, the Netherlands, Belgium, France, UK, and the US.